milespetrov/cccs/docs/system/strategies.md

 ### WET

 The mandated Canada.ca template is provided by **WET** which loads a number of internal dependencies.
 There is no (there doesn't seem to be a) direct way to change or prevent any of the **WET** dependencies from loading.

+It is a best approach to treat **WET** as a black box dependency which cannot be modified and is liable to arbitrary changes.

 **WET** is added to the global scope under `window.wb`.